giftyemefatechhub/sustainableproject/public/doc/python-venv.md

 Final thoughts
 --------------------------

-If you do something wrong, or you want to restart your venv, then you can just remove the venv directory and init it again and install the packages you need.
+If you do something wrong, or you want to restart your venv, then you can just remove the venv directory and create it again and install the packages you need.

 This is really useful when you work on a project with your team.
 You can assure that all your team members have exactly the same setup and version of the pip packages by defining this in the requirements file.